Collecting VMware ESX or VCenter Performance Counters during a LoadGen Test

 Using the LoadGen-ESXCollector allows seamless integration of comprehensive ESX performance insights into your LoadGen testing process, aiding precise and reliable performance analysis.

-• Always utilize Secure or Encryption modes to protect sensitive credentials.
+• You can always use Secure or Encryption modes to protect sensitive credentials.

 • Define a suitable timeout to manage data volume.

-• Select only necessary counters to optimize data relevance.
+• Select only the necessary counters to optimize data relevance.

 Was this article helpful?